MicahXX/littleGames/README.md

-# Just a small Quiz I made with my skills I have.
+# Just a small Quiz I made with the skills I have.